← Back to ResourcesBreed Comparisons

 Why this comparison matters

-Calgary adopters often shortlist these two together because they overlap on the surface: small herding breeds, manageable size, similar adoption cost, both trainable, both photogenic.
-The reality is they're very different commitments.
+Calgary adopters often shortlist these two together.
+On the surface they overlap: small herding breeds, manageable size, similar adoption cost, both trainable, both photogenic.
+The reality is that they ask for very different things from an owner.

-Corgi is a dwarf-bodied family companion with moderate energy, steady temperament, and a major medical concern (IVDD) that demands lifelong prevention behavior.
+The Corgi is a dwarf-bodied family companion with moderate energy and a steady temperament.
+The catch is a major back-disease risk (IVDD) that demands lifelong prevention behaviour.

-Mini Aussie is a compact athletic working dog with very high energy, velcro-style attachment, sport potential, and a different major medical concern (MDR1 drug sensitivity) that's easier to manage once you know about it.
+The Mini Aussie is a compact athletic working dog with very high energy, velcro-style attachment, and serious sport potential.
+Its major medical concern (MDR1 drug sensitivity) is easier to manage once you know it's there.

-Pick wrong and you'll either have an under-stimulated Mini Aussie developing neurotic behaviors, or an over-faced Corgi owner exhausted by IVDD prevention they didn't plan for.
+Pick wrong and you end up with one of two outcomes.
+Either an under-stimulated Mini Aussie developing neurotic behaviours, or an over-faced Corgi owner exhausted by IVDD prevention they didn't plan for.

-The “Mini Auggie” (Corgi + Mini Aussie) is a designer mix sold by some breeders.
+The “Mini Auggie” (Corgi plus Mini Aussie) is a designer mix sold by some breeders.
 Not recognized by AKC, CKC, ASCA, or MASCA.
 Rare in Calgary rescues.

-• IVDD (Corgi side) if dwarfism trait dominant
+• IVDD (Corgi side) if the dwarfism trait is dominant

 • MDR1 drug sensitivity (Mini Aussie side) up to 50% prevalence